ycy3675001/StanfordCoreNLP-Chinese/README.md

 cd stanford-corenlp-full-2018-10-05
 ```

-The root folder is then:
+The root folder is then, for example:

 `/usr/local/StanfordCoreNLP/stanford-corenlp-full-2018-10-05`

-Also download Chinese models
+Also download Chinese models to the root folder above:
 `wget http://nlp.stanford.edu/software/stanford-chinese-corenlp-2018-10-05-models.jar`

 You can confirm the links and versions in the follwing link: